 You can find your saved items on your Facebook homepage, in the ‘Explore’ menu on the left hand side:

 Once a week, I go through my saved posts and transfer anything that I want to follow up to Evernote.

 Which leads me on to…

-2. Use Evernote to manage all ideas, inspiration and to-do lists in one place
+2. Use Evernote to manage your ideas, inspiration, learning and to-do lists… all in one place

 Until I found Evernote.

 Evernote is a really powerful organization tool.
 You can create virtual notebooks where you can write notes, save web pages (or screenshots), recipes, PDFs, voice files and much more.